2.6 Prioritization, Gaps, and Moving from Assessment to Planning

 EquityDoes the issue reflect avoidable and unfair differences?

-AcceptabilityDoes the priority population see the issue and proposed direction as relevant?
+AcceptabilityDoes the priority population see the direction as relevant?

-The highest score on one criterion may not be enough.
-A severe issue with no local data may require more assessment.
-A feasible issue with little community concern may require engagement before planning.
-An inequity affecting a smaller group may deserve priority because fairness and preventable harm matter.
+The top score on one criterion is rarely enough.
+A severe issue with no local data may need more assessment.
+A feasible issue with little community concern may need engagement first.
+An inequity affecting a smaller group may still deserve priority because preventable, unfair harm matters.

 Knowing when to move to Area II